gtxaspec/wz_mini_hacks/README.md

 ## Latest Updates

+* 04-13-22:  Firmware updates are disabled by default, there is a bug in the bootloader that corrupts the kernel partition requiring the re-flash of the camera if an update is processed and the memory card is removed before next boot.
+The bootloader proceeds to copy the partitions and the system will not boot unless re-flashed.  pending investigation.
 * 04-12-22:  Updated, custom kernel loads all required items from micro sd card.
 System modification no longer needed.
 * 04-05-22:  Update readme to indicate that telnet mod nor DNS spoofing is required for installation, and add pre-requisites section.
 * 04-02-22:  Update to automatic install method, remove manual install.